AdrianMarotzke/SNTRUP_on_FPGA/README.md

 The testbench is in the folder tb.
 The testbench uses stimulus data gathered from the KAT from the NIST submission of Streamlined NTRU Prime (https://ntruprime.cr.yp.to/nist.html).
 Data for 50 KAT for the three parameter sets are in folder tb\tb_stimulus\, tb_ntru_prime_top will automatically select the correct test data.

-The folder sha-512 contains an implementation of the SHA-512 hash function based on the implemention from https://github.com/dsaves/SHA-512, as well as the wrapper.
+The folder sha-512 contains an implementation  of the SHA-512 hash function based on the implementation  from https://github.com/dsaves/SHA-512, as well as the wrapper.

 The folder misc contains some miscellaneous items, such as block ram and stack memory, that are need across the design.

-The folders encapsulation, decapsulation, keygen, multiplication and encoding contain the respective vhdl files for that operation.
+The folders encapsulation, decapsulation, keygen, multiplication and encoding contain the respective vhdl and verilog files for that operation.